Efficient Input-Constrained Impulsive Optimal Control of Linear Systems with Application to Spacecraft Relative Motion: Performance and Validation

-The VISORS mission \cite{guffanti2023autonomousguidancenavigationcontrol} is a two-nanosatellite mission that aims to perform telescopic measurements of the solar corona.
-Part of the mission operations involves performing a long duration, impulse constrained transfer from a 200 meter radius standby orbit to a 40 meter science orbit.
-The challenge of this transfer is confounded by the limitations of the propulsion systems aboard the nanosatellites, which can provide a maximum impulse of just 2 millimeters per second with at least 45 seconds of cool down time between each impulse.
-The current technique used to realize this transfer involves applying closed-form solvers to a sequence of manually specified waypoints that gradually tightens the relative orbit.
-The main issues with this approach are that it is inflexible to incorporating dynamical perturbations, it does not provide optimal solutions, and it is not adaptable to differing initial and final conditions.
+The VISORS mission \cite{guffanti2023autonomousguidancenavigationcontrol} is a two-nanosatellite formation-flying mission that aims to perform telescopic measurements of the solar corona.
+Part of the mission operations involves performing a long duration, impulse constrained transfer from a 200 meter radius standby orbit to a 40 meter science orbit, i.e., $a\delta \textit{\textbf{\oe}}_0 = [0,0,0,200,0,200]^\intercal$ [m] to $a\delta \textit{\textbf{\oe}}_f = [-2.62, 45.21, -34.51, 4.78, -18.72, 2.72]^\intercal$ [m].
+The challenge of this transfer is compounded by the limitations of the propulsion systems aboard the nanosatellites, which can provide a maximum impulse of just 2 millimeters per second with at least 45 seconds of cool down time between each impulse.

-To demonstrate the strength of the proposed algorithm for this difficult problem, the standby to science scenario from \cite{guffanti2023autonomousguidancenavigationcontrol} is implemented.
-Initial and final conditions for this transfer are given in Table~\ref{tab:ICs2}.
-The transfer duration is 10 orbits and 500 equally spaced time windows are enforced with a buffer of 45 seconds and a maximum impulse expenditure of $2$ millimeters per second per window.
-The $L_1$ norm is applied such that $f_k(\cdot) = \| \cdot \|_1 \ \forall k$.
+To demonstrate the strength of the proposed algorithm for this difficult problem, the standby to science scenario from \cite{guffanti2023autonomousguidancenavigationcontrol} is demonstrated with a transfer duration of 10 orbits and 500 equally spaced time windows are enforced with a buffer of 45 seconds and a maximum impulse expenditure of $2$ millimeters per second per window.
+The $l_1$ norm is applied, $f_k(\cdot) = \| \cdot \|_1 \ \forall k$, to be consistent with the fuel metric in \cite{guffanti2023autonomousguidancenavigationcontrol}.
 Each time window is discretized over 100 time points.
-Finally, the orbital mean motion is $n=.00113$.

-The resulting trajectory is displayed in Figure~\ref{fig:VISORS}, the input profile in Figure~\ref{fig:VISORSInput}, and the relative orbital element perspective in Figure~\ref{fig:VISORSROEs}.
-In Figure~\ref{fig:VISORSLambda}, the trajectory of $B^\intercal(t) \Phi^\intercal(t_f,t) \bm{\lambda}_f$, equivalent to the primer vector, is plotted along with the unit cube, which corresponds to the unit sublevel set of the dual norm.
-Times when the primer vector leaves this region correspond to possible impulse events.
-The dual norm of the primer vector is shown in Figure~\ref{fig:VISORSDualNorm}, along with time windows and impulse times, which occur when the dual norm signal is maximized over the time window.
-The relative orbital elements reveal an important feature of interest of the computed maneuver sequence, namely that RN separation, plotted in Figure~\ref{fig:VISORSRN} and typically used to evaluate the safe spacecraft separation \cite{DamicoMontenbruck}, is maintained above 18 meters for the entire transfer duration, despite the fact that no state constraints are applied in the solution procedure.